vtexdocs/dev-portal-content/docs/release-notes/declaring-blocks-stemming-from-indirect-dependencies.md

 createdAt: "2019-12-12T18:27:49.833Z"
 ---

-The Store Builder now requires **all blocks** that are used in the construction of a store theme to be defined by the **direct dependencies** of the app in which you are working, without exception.
+The Store Builder now requires **all blocks** that are used in the construction of a Store Theme to be defined by the **direct dependencies** of the app in which you are working, without exception.

 ## What has changed